A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Proposed SBP-SAT FDTD Method without Region Split

 \subsection{SBP-SAT Equations for the Embedded Region}

 The embedded region is modeled as a standard simply-connected rectangular block.
-Its semi-discrete FDTD equations are constructed using 2-D SBP operators, where SATs are incorporated to enforce field continuity at the four interfaces, West ($W$), East ($E$), South ($S$), and North ($N$).
-Consistent with the previous notation, variables associated with the embedded region are distinguished by the $\widehat{\cdot}$ symbol, while un-hatted variables represent the discrete field vectors in the multi-connected outer domain.
+Its semi-discrete FDTD equations are constructed using 2-D SBP operators.
+Weak boundary conditions are imposed via SATs to enforce field continuity at the four interfaces, West ($W$), East ($E$), South ($S$), and North ($N$).

 The semi-discrete updating equation for the electric field $\widehat{\mathbf{E}}_z$ is expressed as